Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

-We now prove the main result of this section.
+We now prove the central result of this section.

-\begin{named}{The Interpolation Theorem} Let $M$ be a complete 3-manifold with pinched negative curvature, $S$ be a closed surface of genus $g\ge 2$ and suppose we have two homotopic $\pi_1$-injective CSRSs that minimize for $(\mathcal T_i,\omega_i)$, respectively.
-Isotope the triangulations $\mathcal T_0,\mathcal T_1$ so that their $1$-skeleta are transverse and choose a common refinement $\mathcal T$.
-Then there is a homotopy
+\begin{named}{The Interpolation Theorem} Let $M$ be a complete 3-manifold with pinched negative curvature, $S$ be a closed surface of genus $g\ge 2$ and is a map such that $g_*(\pi_1 S) \subset \pi_1 M$ is nonelementary.
+Suppose that are two SRSs homotopic to $g$, where each $f_i$ minimizes for some weighted triangulation $(\mathcal T_i,\omega_i)$, and where the $1$-skeleta of $\CT_0,\CT_1$ are transverse.